 Innovative landscape architect Wolfgang Oehme, who included more than a million ornamental grasses in his designs, considered Molinias to be some of the very best performers of them all.
 Certainly the most kinetically exciting grass, Molinia’s dense arching tufts of deep green foliage offer sturdy stems holding delicate panicles that eventually age to a straw color and last for months.
 To heighten the drama, consider providing plenty of room and a dark background.

 AVAILABLE SPRING 2022

-Donning a stately sculptural presence and a dancer’s grace, especially when roused by summer breezes, this first-class Kurt Bluemel selection grows narrowly upright.
-The pendulous grayish green ribbons comprise a low, 2 ft. high mounding clump that launches firm stems with plum-colored seed heads and feathery, veil-like panicles.
-Still compelling in November, both foliage and lofty inflorescences adopt cozy golden yellow and amber fall colors.
+Donning a stately sculptural habit and a dancer’s grace, especially when roused by summer breezes, this first-class Kurt Bluemel selection grows narrowly upright.
+The pendulous grayish green ribbons comprise a low, 2 ft. high, mounding clump that launches firm stems with plum-colored seed heads and feathery, veil-like panicles.
+Still compelling in November, both foliage and lofty inflorescences adopt cozy golden-yellow and amber fall colors.